 When does angina pectoris occur?

-Angina often occurs when the heart muscle itself needs more blood than it is getting, for example, during times of physical activity or strong emotions.
-Severely narrowed arteries may allow enough blood to reach the heart when the demand for oxygen is low, such as when you're sitting.
-But, with physical exertion—like walking up a hill or climbing stairs—the heart works harder and needs more oxygen.
+Angina often occurs when the heart muscle needs more blood than it's getting, such as during physical activity like climbing a hill or stairs, or when you're having strong emotions.
+Severely narrowed arteries may allow enough blood to reach the heart when the demand for oxygen is low, such as when you're sitting, but angina may also occur at rest.

 Possible triggers of stable angina include: